Chorismate mutase

 In enzymology, chorismate mutase is an enzyme that catalyzes the chemical reaction for the conversion of chorismate to prephenate in the pathway to the production of phenylalanine and tyrosine, also known as the shikimate pathway.

-Hence, this enzyme has one substrate, chorismate, and one product, prephenate.
-Chorismate mutase is found at a branch point in the pathway.
+The enzyme converts chorismic acid to prephenic acid and is found at a branch point in the pathway to amino acids.
 The enzyme channels the substrate, chorismate to the biosynthesis of tyrosine and phenylalanine and away from tryptophan.
 Its role in maintaining the balance of these aromatic amino acids in the cell is vital.
 This is the single known example of a naturally occurring enzyme catalyzing a pericyclic reaction.
 Chorismate mutase is only found in fungi, bacteria, and higher plants.
 Some varieties of this protein may use the morpheein model of allosteric regulation.

 Protein family

 Chorismate mutase.
 Rendered from PDB 2CHS.

 This enzyme belongs to the family of isomerases, specifically those intramolecular transferases that transfer functional groups.
 The systematic name of this enzyme class is chorismate pyruvatemutase.
 Chorismate mutase, also known as hydroxyphenylpyruvate synthase, participates in phenylalanine, tyrosine and tryptophan biosynthesis.
 The structures of chorismate mutases vary in different organisms, but the majority belong to the AroQ family and are characterized by an intertwined homodimer of 3-helical subunits.
 Most chorismate mutases in this family look similar to that of Escherichia coli.
 For example, the secondary structure of the chorismate mutase of yeast is very similar to that of E. coli.
 Chorimate mutase in the AroQ family are more common in nature and are widely distributed among the prokaryotes.
 For optimal function, they usually have to be accompanied by another enzyme such as prephenate dehydrogenase.
 These chorismate mutases are typically bifunctional enzymes, meaning they contain two catalytic capacities in the same polypeptide chain.
 However, the chorismate mutase of eukaryotic organisms are more commonly monofunctional.
 There are organisms such as Bacillus subtilis whose chorismate mutase have a completely different structure and are monofunctional.
 These enzymes belong to the AroH family and are characterized by a trimeric α/β barrel topology.